 Perpendicular and Parallel Lines

-Perpendicular Lines: Product of slopes is −1; if one line has slope $m$, a perpendicular line has slope $\frac{−1}{m}$.
+Perpendicular lines cross at a right angle.
+The product of the slopes of two perpendicular lines is $−1$; if one line has slope $m$, a perpendicular line has slope $\frac{−1}{m}$.

-Example: Line with slope $\frac{2}{3}$ is perpendicular to line with slope $−\frac{3}{2}$.
+Example: A line with the slope $\frac{2}{3}$ is perpendicular to a line with the slope $−\frac{3}{2}$.

 Key Tip: Make sure you can calculate slope and distance.
 Practice using the formulas to reinforce learning.